 - Leading the development, implementation, and evaluation of their community-based projects.

 ATSU-ASDOH collaborates with more than 50 local community organizations to enrich communities and benefit underserved individuals.
-Organizations include schools; long-term care facilities; American Indian reservations; Women, Infants, and Children affiliate centers; Boys & Girls Club; Head Start programs; and several other non-profit and social service organizations.
+Organizations include schools; long-term care facilities; American Indian reservations; Women, Infants, and Children affiliate centers; Boys & Girls Club; Homeless shelters; and several other non-profit and social service organizations.